 Through the slogan “Elevate the voice of patients!”, the World Health Organization (WHO) calls on all stakeholders to take necessary action to ensure that patients are involved in policy formulation, are represented in governance structures, are engaged in co-designing safety strategies, and are active partners in their own care.
 This can only be achieved by providing platforms and opportunities for diverse patients, families, and communities to raise their voice, concerns, expectations and preferences to advance safety, patient centeredness, trustworthiness, and equity.

 World Patient Safety Day was established in 2019 by the 72nd World Health Assembly, through the adoption of resolution WHA72.6 – “Global action on patient safety”.
-Its objectives are to increase public awareness and engagement, enhance global understanding, and work towards global solidarity and action by Member States to enhance patient safety and reduce patient harm.
+Its objectives are to increase public awareness, enhance global understanding, and work towards global solidarity and action by Member States to enhance patient safety and reduce harm.